 Board member (Finland)

-Louna Hakkarainen is a Finnish activist, writer, lecturer, researcher and a project manager.
-Since 2018, she has managed activities related to digital violence and online harassment in Women's Line Finland.
-Women's Line develops and offers specialized support services (helpline, chat and peer support groups) for girls and women who have experienced any kind of technology-facilitated abuse – ranging from digital stalking by an ex partner to online harassment against politically active women.
-Louna has written a guidebook about digital abuse in the context of intimate-partner violence and trained thousands of professionals to identify technology-facilitated abuse and to collaborate with the survivors sensitively.
-Louna's background is in science and technology studies and co-design, and she defended her doctoral thesis in Aalto University in 2017.
-She also runs feminist technology studies course Gender and Technology in Aalto University.
+Louna Hakkarainen is a senior advisor, researcher, writer, and an activist.
+Between 2018–2022 she managed activities related to gender-based digital violence and online harassment in Women's Line Finland.
+She was in charge of developing and running specialized support services (helpline, chat and peer support groups) for girls and women who have experienced any kind of technology-facilitated abuse – ranging from digital stalking by an ex partner to online harassment to silence politically active women.
+She has also written a guidebook about digital abuse in the context of intimate-partner violence.
+Louna’s background is in social sciences, science and technology studies, and participatory design, and she defended her doctoral thesis in Aalto University in 2017.
+Currently Louna works as a senior advisor in research and innovation services in the Diaconia University of Applied Sciences in Helsinki and teaches Gender and Technology course in Aalto University.

 Board member & founder

 Emma Holten is an online human rights activist and (as of January 2021) works part-time as a political consultant at the Danish Women's Council.
 After being a victim online image based abuse in 2011, she became aware of the pitfalls of structural oppression and gendered violence, online and offline.
 This led to the activist project CONSENT, which became a viral success.
 She has delivered keynotes at the Conference on the status of Women at the UN, The Next Web, TEDxVienna and Point Festival, among many others.
 Holten sits on the board of the Digitalt Ansvar foundation, which advocates for the rights of victims of digital violence.
 She was born in 1991 and lives in Copenhagen.